 The development may contain a free-standing, two-sided sign in the setback area next to the driveway.
 The sign shall be set back from the state-owned parkway by at least ten (10) feet.
-The maximum height of such sign shall be four (4) feet, and the maximum width of the sign shall be five (5) feet.
+It may contain on each side the name of the development, the name of each business located within the development, and the name of the residences (if they have a common name).
+The maximum height of such sign shall be nine (9) feet, the maximum width of the sign shall be ten (10) feet.
 The sign may be externally illuminated by white, steady, stationary light shielded and directed downward solely at the sign.
-The design, materials and appearance of the sign shall be consistent with the appearance of the historic parkway and shall be approved pursuant to the Town's sign review procedures.
+The design, materials and appearance of the sign shall be consistent with the appearance of the parkway and shall be approved pursuant to the Town's sign review procedures.
 In addition to this sign, each business shall be entitled to a sign on its portion of the façade facing the parking lot.
 Each such sign shall be compatible with its setting, sized similar to a sign for a similar business in the business district, and approved pursuant to the Town's sign review procedures.
-A small placard demarking the historic significance of the former ice house on the site shall be erected in a prominent location on the lot at the direction of the Historic Commission.